What is a trigger?

 Name the trigger

-This is so it's easier to see at a glance what your trigger does.
+This is so it's easier to see what your trigger does at a glance.

 Add in a URL

 This is what will tell upflowy to launch from a specific website.
-If this is left blank, the trigger will launch on any website that the upflowy code has been injected onto.
+If this is left blank, the trigger will launch on any website on which the upflowy code has been injected.

 Select a trigger type

-A form being submitted, alongside a button being clicked. upflowy can store the data in the form, so it doesn't need to be answered through the flow!
+A form is submitted alongside a button being clicked. upflowy can store the data in the form, so it doesn't need to be answered through the flow!
 Here's an example from our website: